FarmBot-Docs/farmbot-genesis/v1.6/assembly/tracks.md

 {%
 include callout.html
 type="info"
-title="This step applies to XL and MAX kits only" content="If you have a standard sized Genesis kit (3m long), proceed to the [next step](#step-8-attach-the-second-track-end-plate)."
+title="This step applies to XL kits only" content="If you have a standard sized Genesis kit (3m long), proceed to the [next step](#step-8-attach-the-second-track-end-plate)."
 %}